kohlidevops/DevOpsWithKubernetes/20 - StaticPods/README.md

 ![image](https://github.com/user-attachments/assets/ec411db2-811a-4b4f-bd2b-162be821b200)

-_What will happen if you delete this mirror pod from control plane?
-It will get delete, but we cant update or delete static pods via mirror pods_
+_What will happen if you delete this mirror pod from control plane?_

 ```
 kubectl get pods